pedrofurtado/vagrant-ubuntu-workspace/README.md

 - VirtualBox
 - Vagrant

-- Access to run Vagrant as Administrator
+Important note: You will need to run Vagrant as Administrator.

 ## Usage (example)